 Weight gain and skin tags have a direct link due to the excess rubbing and friction caused by overlapping skin.
 Weight gain can also slow down your body’s metabolism.
 This deceleration of your metabolic rate will increase blood sugar levels.
 The pancreas then also secretes extra insulin.
 This increases your vulnerability to insulin resistance eventually leading to an imbalance in the secretion of other hormones by the body.
 Weight gain, diabetes, and hormone levels are all known to be factors in the development of skin tags.

-Individuals taking steroids are at an increased risk of developing skin tags.
-It is the nature of steroids to cause a build-up of collagen allowing skin fibers to bond, resulting in the formation of skin tags.
+Individuals taking anabolic steroids are at an increased risk of developing skin tags.
+They cause a build-up of collagen allowing skin fibers to bond, resulting in the formation of skin tags.

 Hormonal imbalances due to weight gain